#10 Most Cited1,100+ citations/year

 Stairway documentation is primarily about inspection and corrective action.
 The key is demonstrating that someone is regularly checking stairway conditions and fixing problems promptly:

-• Training records for workers on stairway safety and proper use
+• Training records for stairway and ladder safety

-• Corrective action records when stairway deficiencies are identified
+• Corrective action logs for identified stairway deficiencies

 What Inspectors Look For